 Preparing the Potatoes

-- Wash your potatoes and peel the skin off: Leaving the skin attached can cause problems because the bacteria that causes botulism is found in the soil potatoes are completely surrounded by during their growing process.
+- Wash your potatoes and peel the skin off: Leaving the skin attached can cause problems because the bacteria that causes botulism is found in the soil potatoes are surrounded by during their growing process.
 Leaving the skin intact increases the risk of your stores developing botulism, so play it safe and remove the skins.

 - Add to a bowl of cold water: Prevents discoloration when exposed to the air.